Category:Leeds Model Company

 As a result, these Leeds models have the slightly odd distinction of getting rave reviews from enthusiasts for the noise they make.

 Leeds also made a range of nice locomotives.
-However, the metal alloy used in some of the castings turned out to be unstable, and over a period of years, some of the components of some of these metal models deteriorated badly and needed to be replaced with new parts.
+However, the metal alloy used in some of the castings turned out to be unstable, and over a period of years, some of the components of some of these models (typically the cast metal wheels, and the cast metal side-pieces for the electric motors) were had a tendency to deteriorate, necessitating their replacement with new parts.

 1929 promotional text: